FREQUENTLY ASKED QUESTIONS

-Register here to arrange a family assessment interview with recreation therapist
+Register here to arrange a telephone eligibility interview

 Why Recreation Therapy?

 Recreation Therapists assist people with rehabilitation after an illness/injury for optimal health in their community.
 This proactive recreation approach provides clinical support yet imitates real life by addressing all aspects of health and well-being.
 Ongoing evaluation tailored to the individual allows adaptive support for disease transitions according to their needs and interests.

 See our “About Us” page to meet our recreation therapy team to see their qualifications and particular interest in addressing the needs of younger people with dementia.

 How do you keep participants safe?

 However, families have asked for, and we believe in, ‘the dignity of risk’.
 People with young onset dementia are typically in otherwise good physical health and keen to be active and interested in life’s routines.
 We move about in large and small groups, according to individual interests with the intent of ‘being alongside’ our participants to normalize the day.
 Our active approach could lead to a sports injury by virtue of doing sports, but rest assured safety is top of mind.

-We carry service provider insurance and are covered by the campus policy for any incident.
+We carry commercial general liability insurance and are also covered by the site policy for any incident.
 We’re proud to say that several of our volunteers are also nurses!

 What happens when the person turns 65?